hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_provisioned_product.html.markdown

 * `product_id` - (Required) The product identifier
 * `provisioned_product_name` (Required) A user-friendly name for the provisioned product.
 This value must be unique for the AWS account and cannot be updated after the product is provisioned.
 * `provisioning_artifact_id` (Required) The identifier of the provisioning artifact.
 * `provisioning_parameters` (Optional) Parameters specified by the administrator that are required for provisioning the product.
-This object should be a list of objects each with `key` and `value` set.
+This object should be a map of the parameter key to the parameter value.
 * `provisioning_preferences` - (Optional) An object that contains information about the provisioning preferences for a stack set.
-[WIP]
+[Not yet supported.]
 * `tags` - (Optional) Tags to apply to the provisioned product.

 ## Attributes Reference